CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/PermissionlessRewards.md

     | `_reward_token` |  `address` | Reward Token |
     | `_distributor` |  `address` | Distributor Address |

-    !!!note "Guarded Method"
-        This function can only be called by the `ownership_admin` or `gauge_manager`.

     ??? quote "Source code"